-SBI Staff intends to recommend that the Board approve at its meeting on May 25, 2022 the establishment of the Water Quality and Sustainability Account and required sub-accounts.
-If approved by the Board, it is the intent of all parties to implement the new separate account structure by July 1, 2022 or a later if determined appropriate by the Co-Trustees.
+The Investment Advisory Council endorsed the SBI Staff's recommendation that the Board approve the establishment of the Water Quality and Sustainability Account and required sub-accounts.
+Once approved, it is the intent of all parties to implement the new separate account structure by July 1, 2022 or a later if determined appropriate by the Co-Trustees.